gbmhunter/blog/content/electronics/communication-protocols/spi-communication-protocol/_index.md

 The clock polarity (CPOL) determines whether the idle state of the clock signal is either 0 (CPOL = 0) or 1 (CPOL = 1).

 The clock phase (CPHA) determines whether data is captured/sent on the rising or falling edge. **If CPHA = 0, then data is sampled on the first clock edge.
-If CPHA = 1, then data is sampled on the second clock edge.** This is true no matter what the clock polarity (CPOL) is set to.
+If CPHA = 1, then data is sampled on the second clock edge.** This is true no matter what the clock polarity (CPOL) is set to, and applies both to the master and all the slaves.
 Note that if CPHA = 0, then data must be setup before the first clock edge.
+If CPHA = 1, then the devices have the initial clock edge to shift data onto the lines, in preparation for sampling on the second clock edge.

 The following table shows the naming conventions for _Microchip PIC_ or _ARM-based_ microcontrollers: